microsoft/pxt/docs/project-tools.md

   pressed again to close it. **…** retracts the bubbles and hides the open panel.
   Unless pinned, clicking outside the tools or tabbing away dismisses the panel, including clicks in the simulator.
 Desktop bubbles remain available; tablet and phone bubbles retract.
-Interacting inside either panel (including the documentation iframe) keeps it open.
+Interacting inside any panel (including the documentation iframe) keeps it open.
 Motion is mirrored in RTL and disabled for reduced-motion preferences.
 Resizing and hiding bubbles never reset the notes or pin setting.
 - The bubbles and panel follow the editor's notification-banner offset, including